-Toasted is a formulaic restaurant, and what a fine little formula it is.
+Toasted is a formulaic restaurant, and what a fine formula it is.
 The theme is grilled cheese sandwiches.
 Options range from “The 101,” which is simply cheddar and tomato, to the likes of “Truffle Melt” (Havarti, truffle oil, and arugula) and “Braised Brisket” (Fontina, brisket, BBQ sauce, and caramelized onions).
 For $1 extra, you can add bacon or a fried egg to any sandwich.
 Side dishes include apple compote, which goes so well with anything cheesy, and French fries flavored with a heady perfume of rosemary and truffle oil.
-Mac ‘n’ cheese, a house specialty, is a beguiling blend made with Jarlsberg, cheddar, and gruyere,
+Mac ‘n’ cheese, a house specialty, is a beguiling blend of Jarlsberg, cheddar, and gruyere.

-The sandwiches are made using tiles of significant bread and enough griddle grease to create a wickedly rich handful that oozes just enough to provide great eye appeal but remain wieldy.
+Sandwiches are made using tiles of significant bread and enough griddle grease to create a wickedly rich handful that oozes just enough to provide great eye appeal but remain wieldy.

 There is a whole array of cheeseburgers, bacon cheeseburgers, and turkey burgers, plus a vegan menu of pretend-cheese sandwiches, pretend-meat burgers, and salads.